-A dynamic IP is used by two or more people simultaneously, for instance, when using the same local Wi-Fi connection (at work, home or in a cafe).
+A dynamic IP is used by two or more people simultaneously, for instance, when using the same local Wi-Fi connection (at work, home, or in a cafe).
 If you use an IP that was previously used for purposes you can not control, you won’t be able to control its sender reputation.
-As you know, with low sender reputation comes higher chances of getting flagged as a spammer.
+As you know, with a low sender reputation comes higher chances of getting flagged as a spammer.

 Therefore you need a dedicated IP address to be on the safer side.
 A dedicated IP is a unique address associated with a definite hosting account that only you can access.